 Additionally, 54 percent in Virginia said that talking on a hand-held cell phone while driving is not acceptable behavior.
 (Oddly, only 27 percent viewed using hands-free cell phones as unacceptable.)
 Furthermore, 81 percent said that talking on a cell phone when behind the wheel is a threat.

 Yet, 80 percent admitted they had talked on a cell phone (hands-free or hand-held) in the past month, and 37 percent admitted to doing it on a regular basis.

 Again, with drowsy driving, there is a gap between perception and behavior.

 Ninety-six percent of Virginia drivers said they viewed it as unacceptable to drive when you are so tired that you have a hard time keeping your eyes open, and 79 percent said sleepy drivers are a threat to their safety.
 Regardless, 35 percent said they had driven in that condition within the past month.

 The takeaway here is that drivers in Virginia clearly understand that they owe a duty to others on the road.
 They realize that actions such as speeding, driving while impaired, distracted driving and fatigued driving put themselves and others in danger.
 Still, many drivers engage in this behavior anyway.

-If you or a loved one has been harmed by a driver who neglected his or her duty to drive safely, Geoff McDonald & Associates, P.C., can help you to hold that driver accountable and seek the compensation you deserve.
+If you or a loved one has been harmed by a driver who neglected his or her duty to drive safely, a Virginia injury lawyer from Geoff McDonald & Associates, P.C., can help you to hold that driver accountable and seek the compensation you deserve.
 Simply contact us today to schedule a free consultation about your case.